UNIX Tutorial 4. Managing files

 Exercise 4.1

-Create two new directories with the mkdir command (use the ls command to confirm the new directories were created).
+Create two new directories with the mkdir command (you can use the ls command to confirm that the new directories were created).

 Now remove the second directory you just created (and list the files in the current directory again to see if the second directory was removed).